1996 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 1996-D Half Dollar Value

-Besides, the 1996-D benefits from Denver’s improved striking quality during the 1990s, yet the bulk packaging and distribution methods typical of high-mintage issues created the contact marks that prevent most examples from achieving gem status.
-Collectors seeking superb examples must search through original mint sets or bank-wrapped rolls where pristine preservation remains possible.
+The bulk packaging and mass distribution methods typical of high-mintage Kennedy issues created the bag marks and surface contact that prevent most examples from reaching gem status.
+Collectors seeking superb examples should concentrate on original mint sets and bank-wrapped rolls where careful preservation was most likely.

 1996-D Half Dollar Price/Grade Chart